paniszcze/exlibris/README.md

 ## About

-exLibris is an online cataloguing tool for book lovers who want to keep a record of their book collections. exLibris makes it easy to add information, group books into different categories, look up authors and search through user's whole library.
+exLibris is an online cataloguing tool for book lovers who want to keep record of their book collections. exLibris makes it easy to add information, group books into categories, look up authors and search through user's library.